Houston Lawyers for Severance Agreements

-At the law office of Shellist Lazarz Slobin LLP, our employment law attorneys work closely with clients in evaluating the terms and conditions of a severance package.
-To discuss your case, contact severance agreement lawyers at Shellist Lazarz Slobin LLP today.
+At the law office of Shellist Lazarz Slobin, our employment law attorneys work closely with clients in evaluating the terms and conditions of a severance package.
+To discuss your case, contact severance agreement lawyers at Shellist Lazarz Slobin today.

 A Houston severance agreement lawyer from our firm can explain:

 - What claims, if any, are worth pursuing against a company

 - Whether you have a good chance of winning

 - What you can do to clarify ambiguous terms